moderninterpreters/markup/README.md

    <a href=url-var >...</a>
 ```

+### Is markup used in production?

+Yes it is!
+Right now it's used on several websites we've built.
+Granted, they're not high-traffic (for now), but they've solved a lot of our use cases reliably.

 ## See also

 XHP for PHP, and Scala both support HTML/XML inside of code for very similar